smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 `TODO Add code example`
 !@

-## Customizing the Provided Lock Screen
+## Customizing the Default Lock Screen
 If you would like to use the provided lock screen but would like to add your own appearance to it, we provide that as well. @![iOS]`SDLLockScreenConfiguration`!@ @![android]`LockScreenConfig`!@ allows you to customize the background color as well as your app's icon.
 If the app icon is not included, we will use the SDL logo.

 ![Custom Lock Screen](/assets/CustomLockScreen.png)